rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 - **Loss of Lindy delegate stability:** Forcing delegate upgrades sacrifices the ability for minipools to remain indefinitely on a long-lived delegate implementation.
 While this may increase upgrade churn, it is a deliberate tradeoff in favor of enforceability and protocol-wide consistency among Smartnode-managed minipools.

+Several original justifications for opt-in delegate upgrades have been partially mitigated over time.
+Saturn-era governance introduces additional safeguards, including a Security Council veto, reducing the risk of malicious upgrades.
+Additionally, long governance lead times and explicit votes may serve as a functional replacement for individual opt-out as an exit mechanism.

 ## Conclusion

-This proposal represents a significant philosophical shift, but one driven by observed protocol limitations rather than theory.
+This proposal represents a philosophical shift, but one driven by observed protocol limitations rather than theory.
 As Rocket Pool evolves, ensuring consistent, enforceable protocol behavior may be necessary to protect rETH holders and support long-term scalability.

 ## Copyright